2025 Tipperary county hurling team season: Results

 Cork: Darragh Fitzgibbon 1-4, Patrick Horgan 0-7 (5f), Alan Connolly 1-2, Ethan Twomey 1-2, Diarmuid Healy, Shane Barrett, Tim O’Mahony all 0-2, Ciarán Joyce, Brian Hayes, Tommy O’Connell all 0-1.

-Tipperary: Jason Forde 0-7 (2 65, 1f), Darragh McCarthy 0-4 (all frees), Jake Morris 0-3, Sean Kenneally, Sam O’Farrell, Darragh Stakelum all 0-2, Alan Tynan, Gearóid O’Connor, Andew Ormond all 0-1.
+Tipperary: Jason Forde 0-7 (2 65, 1f), Darragh McCarthy 0-4 (all frees), Jake Morris 0-3, Sean Kenneally, Sam O’Farrell, Darragh Stakelum all 0-2, Alan Tynan, Gearóid O’Connor, Andrew Ormond all 0-1.

 2025 Munster Senior Hurling Championship

 The Munster Senior hurling championship started in April 2025.

 Ticket prices for terrace and stand tickets increased by €5 from 2024.

 Round 1 (v Limerick 20 April)

 On Sunday 20 April Tipperary played Limerick, managed by John Kiely in their first match of the Munster Championship at Semple Stadium on Easter Sunday.
 The game was shown live on GAA+.

 Robert Doyle, Joe Caesar, Sam O’Farrell, and Darragh McCarthy all started and played their first championship match for Tipperary.

 The match was played in wet drizzly conditions in front of a crowd of 32,295.
 In the 18th minute, Adam English scored a goal for Limerick when he hit one handed along the ground through the legs of the advancing Tipperary goalkeeper Barry Hogan to put Limerick into a 1-6 to 0-7 lead.

 Tipperary had a 0-16 to 1-13 lead at half-time before Limerick came back in the second half to score 1-3 in the first five minutes of the second-half with their goal coming two minutes into the second half from Shane O’Brien when he got past Michael Breen on the left and ran in to fire to the net.

 In the 41st minute John McGrath received a pass from Craig Morgan and scored a goal for Tipperary with a shot from the right to the left of the net.

 John McGrath got his second goal in the 63rd minute after a flowing five-pass move ended with a pass from Bryan O’Mara with McGrath finishing from the right to the left of the net to put Tipperary back in front by two points.

 Diarmaid Byrnes scored a point 13 seconds into injury-time to level the scores and Aaron Gillane then put Limerick back in front with a free.

 William O’Donoghue was then penalised for a throw ball with Darragh McCarthy scoring the resulting free from 45-yards out in the third minute of added time to level the scores for a final score of 2-23 to 2-23.
 The sides had been level 12 times during the game.
 Darragh McCarthy was also named as the man of the match.